xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-author_id | string | ID or email of the teammate creating the comment body | string | Content of the comment
+author_id | string | ID of the teammate creating the comment body | string | Content of the comment

 ## List conversation comments